-The Hereford prides itself as the most adaptable Breed of cattle in the World, always at its best when bred in a natural environment at pasture and this is why the Breed produces Quality Beef which has the true flavour of the countryside.
-Research at the University of Bristol and Institute of Grassland & Environmental Research (IGER) has proven that beef produced off grass is higher in omega-3, has a longer shelf life and a more distinctive flavour than beef finished off a cereal based diet.
+The Hereford prides itself as the most adaptable breed of cattle in the world, always at its best when bred in a natural environment at pasture and this is why the breed produces quality beef which has the true flavour of the countryside.
+Research at the University of Bristol and Institute of Grassland and Environmental Research (IGER) has proven that beef produced off grass is higher in omega-3, has a longer shelf life and a more distinctive flavour than beef finished off a cereal based diet.

-Leading supermarket chain, Waitrose, having recognised the value of consistent quality, are now in their thirteenth year of marketing Branded Hereford Beef, which is now available in stores across the country and through their Internet Shopping site OCADO.
+Leading supermarket chain, Waitrose, having recognised the value of consistent quality, are now in their thirteenth year of marketing branded Hereford Beef, which is now available in stores across the country and through the online food retailer Ocado.